eschmar/apache-manager/README.md

-# apache-manager
+# ApacheManager
 Simple menubar Apache manager written in Swift.
 This is the result of an evening trying out Swift.
 Clicking on the menu items will execute the corresponding shell commands *without* checking for errors or any other kind of validation.
-Since there is no easy way of asking for elevated privileges in Swift, I had to get along with the hacky NSAppleScript approach.
+Since there is no easy way of asking for elevated privileges in Swift, I had to get along with the hacky ``NSAppleScript`` approach.

 ![Screenshot of ApacheManager](https://raw.githubusercontent.com/eschmar/apache-manager/master/screenshot.png)